 Applicants should also submit copies of their test scores with the online application.

-Applicants should submit at least two letters of recommendation, one of which must be from an academic referee.
+Applicants should submit two letters of recommendation, one of which must be from an academic referee.
 Referees should send their letters of recommendation from their professional email directly to and mention the name of the applicant and program they are applying to in the subject line of the email.

 Applicants should submit a personal statement that explains why they are applying and how their studies will contribute to the achievement of their personal objectives, including information about past achievements and challenges they have faced in their academic or professional life (minimum of 300 words, maximum of 500 words).